-Internships: What Is Internship?
+Internships in 2023: What Is Internship?
 How To Get An Internship With No Experience?
 If you don’t know how to get one, eventually you will know how to start your career.

 Having experience is becoming a crucial factor for graduates/employers when deciding to get involved in their professional careers.

-It is a strong suggestion for all to take the opportunity to complete a period for the real work experience to ensure, that they have a competitive advantage over their peers.
+It is a strong suggestion for all to take the opportunity to complete a period for real work experience to ensure, that they have a competitive advantage over their peers.

 Internships offer students a hands-on opportunity to work in their desired field and interest.
 An internship certainly creates a difference when a graduate starts a professional career.